 To The Maryland General Assembly for passing a bill to ban the retail sale of puppies and kittens in pet shops.

 According to a recent news article, the Maryland General Assembly has passed HB 1662 that would require pet stores to only sell dogs and cats from nonprofit animal welfare groups, animal shelters and licensed breeders.
 The bill was written to thwart the retail sale of animals bred in large-scale, inhumane breeding operations commonly referred to as puppy mills.
 The vast majority of puppies sold today in pet shops come from puppy mills which may operate states away from the actual shops.
-This bill differs from a similar law recently passed in California, because it allows pet stores to some commercially-bred puppies.
-(These puppies must be bred by local and licensed breeders with no past violations of the Animal Welfare Act).
+This bill differs from a similar law recently passed in California, because it allows pet stores to sell some commercially-bred puppies so long as the puppies were bred by local and licensed breeders with no past violations of the Animal Welfare Act.
 Though not as strong as the California law, this bill nonetheless greatly restricts the retail sale of commercially-bred dogs and cats.

 Take action.
 Maryland residents, ask Gov. Larry Hogan to approve HB 1662.
 Feel free to use NHES’ sample action letter below.